 For most everyday business documents, it doesn't.
 If you're sending a proposal to a client, getting an NDA signed, or onboarding a new employee, a standard e-signature with a proper audit trail is perfectly fine and legally binding.

-- Government contracts that specifically require cryptographic signatures
+- Government work.
+Some contracts spell out cryptographic signatures in the requirements.

 Are both legally valid?